Biden says 'I'm confident' Hunter did nothing wrong, amid federal probe into 'tax affairs'

 Grassley is set to reassume his previous role as the Senate Judiciary Committee chairman next year.

-Fox News' Peter Doocy and the Associated Press contributed to this report.
+Fox News' Peter Doocy, Brooke Singman and The Associated Press contributed to this report.